Buying property in Ethiopia?

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase.
+This is not financial or investment advice, we don't know your personal situation, and everyone should do their own research before making any property decision.

 Is it smart to buy now in Ethiopia, or should I wait as of 2026?